 Find answers to frequently asked questions (FAQs) about guardianship.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 People are under guardianship when they have been appointed a guardian to help manage their affairs.
 Only a judge can appoint a guardian.
 Just because you have a disability or medical condition does not mean you need a guardian.
 A judge can appoint a guardian only if you lack the understanding or capacity to make decisions about personal or financial matters.